Maryland shocks Minnesota 45-44 in OT on missed conversion

 Jake Funk ran for a career-best 221 yards, and Maryland totaled a whopping 675 yards of offense.

+“Our team has put in a lot of time, and to win like that on a Friday night, it’s exactly what our team needed,” Funk said.

-Mohamed Ibrahim ran for 207 yards and a career-high four touchdowns on 41 carries for Minnesota (0-2).
+Mohamed Ibrahim ran for 207 yards and a career-high four touchdowns on 41 carries for Minnesota, which was bounced from the Top 25 with a season-opening loss to Michigan.

 Ibrahim scored twice from the 2-yard-line and twice from the 1.
 The junior running back needed 96 yards rushing to become the 17th player in Minnesota history to reach 2,000, and he reached that mark by halftime.